asmbly-makerspace/asmbly-iot/README.md

 # asmbly-iot
-Instructions and configurations for Internet of Things devices used at asmbly
+Instructions and configurations for Internet of Things devices used at Asmbly